ylikx/forpy/README.md

   ierror = print_py(args)
   ierror = print_py(kwargs)

   !
+You always need to return a Python object (as c_ptr) in the error free case.
+  !
+If you do not need a return value, return a Python None !
+In case of an exception return C_NULL_PTR

-You always need to return something, at least None ierror = NoneType_create(retval) r = retval%get_c_ptr() ! need return value as c_ptr
+  ierror = NoneType_create(retval)
+  r = retval%get_c_ptr() ! need return value as c_ptr